Want to get the ultimate Japan travel guide, quick tips & tricks, language course and more?

 Kyu Iwasaki-Tei Gardens

-Located within the grounds of ueno park lie Kyu Iwasaki-Tei Gardens.
-This being the former residence of the iwasaki family, one of Japan’s most powerful business families and founders of mitsubishi.
-The gardens house various buildings of different cultures such as a swiss billiard room, and the house itself being in a pennsylvanian and jacobean style.
+Situated within the grounds of Ueno Park are the Kyu Iwasaki-Tei Gardens, once the residence of the Iwasaki family, founders of Mitsubishi and one of Japan’s most influential business families.
+The gardens feature buildings of various cultural influences, such as a Swiss billiard room, with the main house reflecting Pennsylvania and Jacobean styles.

 Find out more about Kyu Iwasaki-Tei Gardens here on Google maps.